add-ons/service.iptv.manager/README.md

 ## Features
 * Integrates Live TV Channels with EPG data in Kodi from supported IPTV Add-ons
+* Supports external sources so you can specify your own `M3U` and `XMLTV` files to merge from a file or a http(s)://-url
 * Allows playback of past and future programs directly from the EPG

 ## Screenshots